If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 Honda has a competitive pricing advantage while having market influence thanks to the quality of its engines and construction.

-They are financially secure, but they want to look more successful to their friends, family, and society at large.
-The middle-class population frequently wants access to the luxuries enjoyed by those in higher income brackets.
-Having something that will boost their social standing or recognize the amount of time and effort they have put into their jobs is something that is very highly desired by this group of people.
+They are financially secure but want to look more successful to their friends, family, and society.
+The middle-class population frequently wants access to the luxuries those in higher income brackets enjoy.
+This group of people highly desires something that will boost their social standing or recognize the amount of time and effort they have put into their jobs.

 You can understand why they choose an uppercase serif font when looking at the logotype for the Honda brand.
 The capital letter shapes and serif font help Honda appeal to the middle-class market by giving them the impression that the brand is somewhat extravagant and produces high-quality goods.
 Serif fonts also often convey quality as superior and high status.